Truancy Prevention Program Volunteer Mentors

 Be a positive influence.
 Have a great conversation with children.
 Enrich and Empower Community, Society and Self.
 One Student, One family at a time.

-The State's Attorney's Office Truancy Prevention Program (TPP) is looking for Volunteer Tutors (focus in Math and/or English/Literacy), Mentors and Site Coordinators, for the fall semester 2017 from September through December.
+The State's Attorney's Office Truancy Prevention Program (TPP) is looking for Volunteer Facilitators, Mentors and Site Coordinators, for the fall semester 2018 from September through December.
 We will be serving over 150 middle school students, and you will make a difference!
 7 out of 10 children in the program experience a 60-65% reduction in unexcused absence.

 Mentors serve as positive role models for the middle school students.
 They will provide consistent support, guidance and motivation.
 They will talk to students about goal-setting, planning, self-advocacy, hearlthy peer interaction, decision-making, aspirations, etc.